xianwew/Microservice-E-Commerce-FullStack/README.md

 #### ![](https://lh7-us.googleusercontent.com/docsz/AD_4nXeSGqeQAJQSHIA2iRgvi-UPcBbhgTEwht5Kjva4WXPtpMLgZ-VYFjYfVUEOsFUAWU2gyZlG5MKZ7SRnOYmjUrlz4tWiKcHLwzRYJKtc07fXooQUgTJmi9PT18jPG7C0j_J0WPGS2MrLJdoJ6IUIDfWsDvw?key=It25FaNN3Hk2ogZbUXQYcg)

-#### Overview
+#### Overview<a id="overview"></a>

 The Kafka cluster in the e-commerce microservice architecture is designed to facilitate asynchronous communication between services.
 It is a key component that ensures high availability, performance, and reliability, supporting the overall event-driven architecture of the system.

-#### Configuration and Features
+#### Configuration and Features<a id="configuration-and-features"></a>

+##### High Availability<a id="high-availability"></a>

-- **High Availability**:
+- **Cluster Composition**:

   - The Kafka cluster consists of three brokers (`kafka1`, `kafka2`, `kafka3`), coordinated by a Zookeeper instance (`zoo1`).

-  - The configuration ensures that the system can tolerate the failure of one or more brokers while maintaining message processing capabilities.
+  - This setup ensures redundancy, allowing the system to tolerate the failure of one or more brokers while maintaining message processing capabilities.

+- **Health Checks**:

-  - Brokers are monitored using health checks that run every 20 seconds with a timeout of 5 seconds, allowing up to 20 retries.
+  - Health checks are performed every 20 seconds with a timeout of 5 seconds and up to 20 retries.

+  - These checks ensure that brokers are healthy and available, enhancing the resilience of the cluster.

+##### Performance<a id="performance"></a>

-- **Performance**:
+- **Asynchronous Message Pushing**:

-  - Asynchronous message pushing by the producer ensures high throughput, capable of handling thousands of messages per second.
+  - The producer pushes messages to the Kafka brokers asynchronously, ensuring high throughput and the ability to handle thousands of messages per second.

+- **Concurrent Reading**:

+  - The consumer is configured to read messages concurrently, allowing efficient message processing.

-  - Concurrent reading by the consumer allows for efficient message processing, with a concurrency setting of three to manage parallel consumption.
+  - The concurrency setting of three helps manage parallel consumption, improving the overall processing speed.

+- **Message Replication**:

-  - Kafka brokers are configured with a `KAFKA_REPLICATETHROUGHPUTPERMINUTE` of 600 messages per minute, ensuring timely message replication.
+  - Kafka brokers are configured with a `KAFKA_REPLICATETHROUGHPUTPERMINUTE` of 600 messages per minute.

+  - This setting ensures timely replication of messages across brokers, maintaining data consistency and durability.

+##### Reliability<a id="reliability"></a>

-- **Reliability**:
+- **Message Delivery**:

   - The producer sends messages only if at least one broker is available, ensuring message reliability.

+- **Message Categorization**:

   - Messages are categorized based on their recoverability.
 Recoverable messages are retried, and if the maximum retries (set to five) are exceeded, they are stored in a MySQL database for manual inspection.

+- **Health Checks and Lease Expiration**:

-  - Regular health checks ensure that Kafka brokers are available and ready to process messages, with settings like `KAFKA_LEASEEXPIRATIONDURATIONINSECONDS` set to 90 seconds for timely lease expiration.
+  - Regular health checks ensure that Kafka brokers are available and ready to process messages.

+  - Settings like `KAFKA_LEASEEXPIRATIONDURATIONINSECONDS` set to 90 seconds ensure timely lease expiration, preventing stale connections.

+- **Idempotent Producer**:

-  - Idempotent producer configurations (`ENABLE_IDEMPOTENCE_CONFIG`) ensure that messages are not duplicated during retries.
+  - Configurations such as `ENABLE_IDEMPOTENCE_CONFIG` ensure that messages are not duplicated during retries, maintaining data integrity.

+#### Implementation Details<a id="implementation-details"></a>

+- **ZooKeeper Coordination**:

+  - ZooKeeper (`zoo1`) coordinates the Kafka brokers, maintaining metadata about the cluster and facilitating leader election for partitions.

+  - This coordination is crucial for maintaining the overall health and stability of the Kafka cluster.

+- **Broker Configuration**:

+  - Each Kafka broker is configured with unique settings to ensure proper identification and communication within the cluster.

+  - Brokers are set up with `KAFKA_ADVERTISED_LISTENERS` and `KAFKA_LISTENER_SECURITY_PROTOCOL_MAP` to manage how they advertise their addresses and handle security protocols.

+- **Producer Configuration**:

+  - The producer is configured to ensure high reliability and performance, with settings such as:

+    - **Asynchronous Messaging**: Ensures high throughput.

+    - **Retries**: Configured to retry sending messages up to five times before categorizing them as failed.

+    - **Idempotence**: Ensures that duplicate messages are not created during retries.

+- **Consumer Configuration**:

+  - Consumers are set up to read messages concurrently, improving the speed and efficiency of message processing.

+  - Concurrency settings allow multiple instances of the consumer to process messages in parallel.

+- **Health Checks and Monitoring**:

+  - Health checks are an integral part of the setup, ensuring that each broker is available and functioning correctly.

+  - These checks help in early detection of issues, allowing for timely intervention and maintaining the overall health of the system.

-#### Summary
+#### Summary<a id="summary"></a>

 The Kafka cluster is a vital component of the e-commerce microservice architecture, providing essential capabilities for high availability, performance, and reliability.
 Its configuration with three brokers and robust message handling mechanisms ensures that the system can efficiently process a large volume of messages while maintaining data integrity and service continuity.
+Key aspects include:

+- **High Availability**: Achieved through a multi-broker setup and regular health checks, ensuring the system can tolerate failures.

+- **Performance**: Enhanced by asynchronous message pushing and concurrent reading, capable of handling thousands of messages per second.

+- **Reliability**: Ensured through idempotent producer configurations, categorized message handling, and regular health checks.

-This setup significantly enhances the overall stability and efficiency of the application.
+This setup significantly enhances the overall stability and efficiency of the application, supporting the dynamic and scalable nature of the microservice architecture.

 # SAGA Pattern, Fallback, and WebSocket Notification